-&lt;sup>113 Ibid. § 6(b)(1), (2).
+113 Ibid. § 6(b)(1), (2).
 Disputes between the agency and OIRA that cannot be resolved between them, may, in principle, be elevated to the Vice President or the President.
 Ibid., § 7.

-&lt;sup>114 Administrative Procedure Act, § 553(d).
+114 Administrative Procedure Act, § 553(d).

-within 60 days, disapproved of them by joint resolution.
-However, only one rule has ever been rejected as a rule of Congressional review.
+effect until they have first been submitted to Congress for review, and Congress has not, within 60 days, disapproved of them by joint resolution.
+However, only one rule has ever been rejected as a rule of Congressional review.115

-2.6.5 Transparency in the rulemaking process
+2.5.5 Transparency in the rulemaking process